AI Regulatory Tracker

 Federal

-CMS Announces Reimbursement Rules for Digital Mental Health Treatment
+CMS Announces Reimbursement Rules for Digital Health Treatment

-Centers for Medicare & Medicaid Services establishes billing codes for AI-assisted mental health screening but requires documentation of clinical oversight, validation studies, and adverse event reporting.
-Telehealth mental health AI must meet same standards as in-person care.
+Centers for Medicare & Medicaid Services establishes billing codes for AI-assisted health screening but requires documentation of clinical oversight, validation studies, and adverse event reporting.
+Telehealth AI must meet same standards as in-person care.
+Particularly relevant for mental health applications using AI chatbots.

 June 2024